Spherical roots of spherical varieties: Proof of the classification

 Assume that $G$ is simple and $H$ is cuspidal and reductive.
 Then $(G,H)$ appears in the table~\S\ref{sec:TABLE}.

 \end{lemma}

 \begin{proof}

-Here we refrain from generalizing the arguments of Brion in \cite{BriR1}*{2.3, 2.4}.
+Assume first, that $H$ is connected.
+Then we refrain from generalizing the arguments of Brion in \cite{BriR1}*{2.3, 2.4}.
 Instead, with \cite{KnRoe} we have now a classification of \emph{all} connected spherical reductive sub\-groups of simple groups at our disposal.
 This generalizes Krämer's classification~\cite{Krae} in characteristic zero.
 In a nutshell, the outcome of \cite{KnRoe} is that, up to an isogeny of $G$, there appears only one more case in positive characteristic, namely $H=\G_2\times\SL(2)\subset G=\Sp(8)$ in $\|char|k=2$.
-But that case has rank $3$.
+But that case has rank $3$ by \cite{KnRoe}*{Prop.~4.5}.
 As a result, all pairs $H\subset G$ appear in Krämer's list and therefore must appear in Akhiezer's list \cite{Akh}, as well (always up to an isogeny of $G$).

-The non-connected cases are easily determined by computing normalizers. \end{proof}
+If $H$ is non-connected, then it is a subgroup of the normalizer $N=N_G(H^0)$ of its connected component.
+Thus we have compute the normalizers of all connected subgroups in the list.
+The result will be that $H^0$ is of index at most two in its normalizer.
+This implies $H=N$ whenever $N\ne H^0$.
+These cases are indicated by the presence of $\langle s_\alpha\rangle$.

+There are three main cases to consider.
+The first are those cases which are special to characteristic $2$ and $3$.
+For all of them there is a bijective isogeny to a case defined over $\ZZ$.
+The same holds for $\PGL(2)$ embedded diagonally into $\PGL(2)\times \PGL(2)$.
+Clearly, the normalizers are not affected.
+This way, we may assume that $H\subset G$ is defined over $\ZZ$.

+Then we consider the equal rank case, i.e., where $H$ contains a maximal torus $T$ of $G$.
+In that case, every element of $N/H$ is represented by an element of the Weyl group, which normalizes the root system of $H$.
+This means that $N/H$ is independent of the characteristic.
+Thus we may just copy the results from characteristic zero.

+In the remaining cases, all automorphisms of $H$ are inner.
+This implies $N=CH$ where $C$ is the centralizer of $H$ in $G$.
+We argue that $C=1$ and therefore $N=H$ in all cases.